Since taking over the helm as the Head Coach of the Nashville

 fisherman, and has one dog named Jackson.

-Doug enters his fourth season with Nashville Aquatic Club as
+Doug enters his fifth season with Nashville Aquatic Club as

-seven 18&U Olympic Trial qualifiers, placed twelve athletes on
+seven 18&U Olympic Trial qualifiers, placed seventeen athletes

 Swimming Top 10 swims, including multiple #1 rankings.
 In